KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/27-labyrinth-maze.md

     The goal and heart of the Labyrinth—the state of Integrated Self (L₃ (DS / DM: Archeus / Noeüs)), structurally parallel to the Holy of Holies.
 Arrival opens the seeker toward supernal revelation, interior convergence, and deeper acclivous reorientation.

 * **The Minotaur / Guardian (IL₃ (IDS / IDM: Fractus / Mortus)):**
-    In Maze-centered refractions, the Guardian or Beast at the center represents the unintegrated complex or Shadow Self.
-It is not merely an external monster, but the embodiment of unassimilated patterns.
-Confrontation with this figure may mark the crisis-point of initiation.
+    In Maze-centered refractions, the Guardian or Beast at the center is a mythic image of fragmentation imagined as a figure at the inward threshold.
+It is not a beast within the centropic being, nor an entity to be integrated, but a narrative condensation of disordered patterning that the initiate must not mistake for wholeness.
+Its appearance marks a crisis-point of orientation within the initiatory path.

 * **The Thread of Ariadne (Nexus / Resonant Fidelity):**
     The guiding lifeline linking the seeker to Source—trust, intuition, or sacred teaching that keeps orientation within recursion.
 The seeker who maintains the Thread never becomes lost.